 The course is available to MPhil and PhD candidates who must take either this course or GRSC6020 Introduction to Thesis Writing (The Humanities & Related Disciplines).

 The course consists of a series of workshop-style classes in which students present their own works in progress and provide feedback on their peers’ work in turn.
 Students will also attend School of English research seminars as part of their ongoing training.
-Teaching is informal and students will have plenty of opportunities for interaction and contribution in order to learn more about crafting a dissertation, and how to create cogent, rigorous academic writing.
+Teaching is informal and students will have plenty of opportunities for interaction and contribution in order to learn more about crafting a dissertation and proposals, and how to create cogent, rigorous academic writing.
 The class will also be a useful “deadline” setting mechanism as students take turns to present their own research work at regular intervals throughout the semester.
-We will meet once every two weeks as a group.
-The instructor is also happy to meet with students individually for mentoring by appointment to deal with any specific writing/research issues they may have.
+We will meet once every two weeks as a group and students may sign up for individual consultations.

 This course offers students a framework within which they discuss the genre of thesis writing, in particular the various stages of a research thesis, with reference to the thesis format required by the University of Hong Kong.
 The conventions, techniques and expectations of a research thesis in English will be discussed, and so will broader questions about research culture, and the nature of an academic life and career.
 We will also focus on questions of academic integrity, proper citation of sources, and creating a familiarity with journals in the field in order to aim for publishable work within a dissertation.